Mohamed-Redouane/-UrbanGate-soen341projectF2023-/README.md

 </details>

 ## Description of the project
-The goal of this project is to develop a real estate web application that facilitates property search, appointment requests, listing management, and real estate transactions for homebuyers, property renters, brokers, and administrators.
+The goal of this project is to develop a real estate web application that provides numerous functionalities for the designated user.
+This project aims to provide said functionalities towards home buyers, property renters, brokers, and administrators.
+Home buyers and property renters are able to search for a property to buy or rent using various properties as filters for the building.
+They are also able to search for brokers, and home buyers will be able to consult a mortgage calculator for the specific property.
+Brokers will be able to manage their clients, being the homebuyers and property renters.
+The brokers will be able to view the numerous offers of their clients and manage them.
+The administrators will be able to manage the brokers.

 <p align="right">(<a href="#top">back to top</a>)</p>